19 zip codes·Updated June 2026

 4 Bedroom$2,170/mo

-Fair Market Rents are published annually by HUD for the St. Louis metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the St. Louis metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-St. Louis has a quirk that matters a lot for investors: the City of St. Louis is independent from St. Louis County.
+St. Louis has a structural quirk that matters for investors.
+The City of St. Louis is independent from St. Louis County.
 They're separate jurisdictions with different tax rates, school districts, and regulatory environments.
-That distinction affects property values, tenant quality, and your bottom line.
-The Central West End, Soulard, and the Grove are premium areas within the city.
+That distinction shows up in property values, tenant quality, and the bottom line.
+The Central West End, Soulard, and the Grove are premium inside the city.
 Webster Groves and Clayton are premium in the county.
-There are neighborhoods in both the city and county where the cash flow math works really well.
+There are pockets in both city and county where the cash flow math holds up.
 Healthcare (Washington University, BJC) and defense (Boeing's defense division) are major employers.
-It's an affordable market that rewards investors who take the time to understand the specific geography.
+Affordable market that rewards investors who learn the geography.